Sunday, November 24, 2024

 Taken all together, it's hard not to conclude that the apocalypse timetable has been sped up.
 It may turn out to be more like collision with a comet that it seemed it would just a month ago.

 So this Thanksgiving we can savor what we have now, and what we've had.
-Probably no generation since the Pleistocene has had it better, especially materially, than the generations of Americans born since World War II.
+Probably no generations since the Pleistocene had it better, especially materially, than those who lived in America after World War II until now.
 Despite a rough ride through those decades, we really did have everything.

 Happy Thanksgiving.